gheritarish/harfanglab-games/README.md

 ## Conclusion
 Well, all that to say I am not very satisfied with what I could do in such a limited time.

+## Tests
+The tests were committed after the two hours, so feel free to discard them.